-For more information, contact Lauren Batchelder, Public Policy Coordinator, at email@example.com
+For more information, contact Lauren Batchelder, Public Affairs Coordinator, at email@example.com

 The 13 member programs of the New Hampshire Coalition Against Domestic and Sexual Violence provide services regardless of gender,age, health status (including HIV-positive), physical, mental or emotional ability, sexual orientation, gender identity/expression, socio-economic status, race, national origin, immigration status or religious or political affiliation.